 Co-creation of an environment that is free from distraction will support the student's ability to focus.
 Faculty may decide to utilize personal electronic devices for various learning activities.
-Students may not replicate or disperse any videos, audios, pictures, or taped materials obtained during simulation, faceto-face courses, hybrid courses, or online or online live Blackboard courses.
+Students may not replicate or disperse any videos, audios, pictures, or taped materials obtained during simulation, face-to-face courses, hybrid courses, or online Brightspace courses.
 The student must request permission prior to each class session to use recording devices.
 There are times when recording is inappropriate (e.g., when guests are interviewed, when anecdotes are shared).